COSC3020/graph-search-JacobMorgan3/README.md

 ### Worst Case Runtime BFS
 big $\Theta(V^2)$
-I have a for loop that at the worse could iterate V times.
+I have a while loop that loops at most V times.
+In the while loop I have a for loop that at the worse could iterate V times.
 Then a for loop that calls a function with a for loop in it.
-So the outer for loop iterates over the number of nodes in the graph, V and the inner loop iterates over the visited nodes, so at the worst V. Over all we have $V + V^2$ so we get big $\Theta(V^2)$
+So the outer for loop iterates over the number of nodes in the graph, V and the inner loop iterates over the visited nodes, so at the worst V. Over all we have $V^2 + V^3$ so we get big $\Theta(V^3)$